pjtsearch/git-commit-shortcut/README.md

                 /____/

 git-commit-shortcut is a fast way to commit all your changes.
-It will run "git commit -am" with a commit message specified by you, and will then run "git push".
+It will run "git add --all", "git commit -am" with a commit message specified by you, and will then run "git push".

 ### INSTALLATION:
     NOT YET IMPLEMENTED